nicolo-ribaudo/proposal-numeric-with-precision/README.md

 This "numeric value with precision" concept could be extended to be a protocol based on a well-known symbol.
 This would allow libraries to provide their own classes that wrap either a `Decimal` or a `Number`, and that support different ways of propagating precision through arithmetic operations.

+There would probably also be `Number.parseWithFractionalDigits` and `Decimal.parseWithFractionalDigits` methods that parse a string and return a numeric value together with the number of fractional digits (i.e. `Number.parseWithFractionalDigits("1.20")` would return an object with `number` set to `1.2` and `precision` set to `2`).

 ## Examples

 <details open>